Dispatches, thoughts, and miscellanea from writer Jon Konrath

 Oh well.
 Maybe I need to re-read some of his old books to get this out of my head.

-One reply on “And So It Goes”
+One response to “And So It Goes”

 Vonnegut definately did his best work early on.
 The more he stuck with fiction the better he was.
 I didn't know about his infidelities but I knew he was no saint.